A step-by-step guide on how to brew kombucha at home.

 A SCOBY or SCOBY starter liquid

-A what?
-A SCOBY.
-If you get into kombucha, you'll hear a lot about SCOBY.
-It is an acronym and stands for Symbiotic Culture Of Bacteria and Yeast.
+You're probably wondering, "what is a SCOBY?".
+If you get into kombucha, you'll hear this term a lot.
+A SCOBY is an acronym and stands for Symbiotic Culture Of Bacteria and Yeast.
 If you use a physical SCOBY it looks a bit like an alien blob.
 But it’s not an alien blob.
 It's actually the living heart of all kombucha and is the magic that turns kombucha from a big jar of tea into a living, healthy and delicious drink.
 A nice description we came across is that the SCOBY is the coral reef of the kombucha.
 Everything else grows off it.

 You can buy a SCOBY online, or even better get some off a friend who has been brewing kombucha.
 For our recipe we use 500ml of SCOBY starter liquid.